AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 **2. Editing Data Structure**

-You can edit the structure of the data by dragging rows up and down and changing their sequence and places in the hierarchy.
+You can edit the structure of the data by dragging rows up and down.
+It is possible to change both the sequence of rows and their hierarchical relationships.

 Events triggered: